Tri-State Collegiate Hockey League: 2026/27 season

-After games on September 5, 2025.
+After games on September 13, 2026.

 Southeast Regionals

 Since the 2015–16 season, the conference has awarded the playoff tournament champion the automatic bid to the ACHA Division II Southeast Regional tournament.
-The tournament is held in late February with the teams ranked #3–14 in the region (including auto-bid teams) competing in a single-elimination format.
+The tournament is held in late February with the teams ranked #1–16 in the region (including auto-bid teams) competing in a single-elimination format.
+The four winners earn a berth to the National Tournament.